 Web accessible content from a variety of digital resources, including user-generated content, that teachers can assign to enrich content area instruction.

 Reinforce the student goals included in Inquiry projects.
 Reflections give students the opportunity to evaluate their learning and develop critical thinking skills.

 Teacher-created curriculum items are designated with a green circle.
-They can be journals, web links, or activities.
+They can be journals, web links, guided practices, or activities.

 For use when you do not require students to respond.

 Use a journal when you want students to respond or attach their work.
 The journal allows you to manually review and grade submitted work.

 Use a Guided Practice when you want students to practice Keyboarding skills using your own material.
 The Guided Practice will automatically calculate an accuracy score.